 - What “tightness” is and how our approach to reducing “tightness” isn’t black and white

 - Beighton laxity test to determine if you need more mobility or stability work

 - Mobility interventions to increase range through ankles, hips, and thoracic to improve your posture, and performance in the gym

 First up, we’ll dive into the discussion with what “tightness” is, and how your approach to reducing “tightness” should not be generic.

-If you scored low on the test (like me, cough) then you are in need of some more mobility work coupled with smart stability work to improve your posture.
-But, like anything we need to be selective and know why we are doing it.
-The video below will take you through mobility exercises specifically focusing on increasing range of motion through the ankles, hips and thoracic spine.
+If you scored low on the test (like me, cough) then you need some more mobility work, coupled with smart stability work to improve your posture.
+But like anything, we need to be selective and know why we are doing it.
+The video below will take you through mobility exercises, specifically focusing on increasing the range of motion through the ankles, hips, and thoracic spine.

 Drills covered in the video are:

 - Standing rocking ankle mobilization x8/side

 - Thoracic extension over roller 3 x 6-8

 Having sufficient mobility, specifically through the ankles, hips, and thoracic spine is not only important for your posture but for keeping injuries at bay, rehabilitation, and setting your body up in a good position to train.
 Understanding mobility has its time and place, and next week we’ll look at how stability exercises can be a game-changer for your posture.